Services in Pallas-Yllästunturi National Park

 Provides information on northern natural features, the Ylläs-Aakenus fell area and the diverse hiking opportunities there.

-A nature exhibition, a logging museum, AV presentations, organised events, tours of the visitor centre and of Varkaankuru Ravine for a fee.
+A nature exhibition, AV presentations, organised events, tours of the visitor centre and of Varkaankuru Ravine for a fee.

 - An exhibition on the area, AV presentations, changing exhibitions and events.